dyvenia/site-thescalableway/src/posts/2024/how-to-setup-data-platform-infrastructure-on-google-cloud-platform-with-terraform.md

 With the environment outlined, let’s provision the infrastructure by validating, formatting, and applying the configuration.

-### Step 1: Infrastructure provisioning with Terraform
+### Step 1: Infrastructure Provisioning with Terraform

 Once the necessary files are prepared, validate and format the configuration: